basemprince/pogo-pvp-assistant/README.md

 </p>

 # Dockerfile steps
-after installing the docker engine run the following:
+If you would like to run the app using a docker container instead, after installing the docker engine run the following:
 ```
 sudo docker build -t pogo-bot .
 xhost +local: